What do Licensed Practical Nurses Do?

 Many LPNs pursue bridging programs to become Registered Nurses (RNs) through recognized PN–RN pathways, while others expand into leadership, education, or specialized clinical roles.

-How to Become a Licensed Practical Nurse in Canada
+How to Become a Licensed Practical Nurse in Canada?

-Complete the required courses on anatomy, pharmacology, fundamentals of client care, and clinical procedures.
+Step 2: Complete the required courses on anatomy, pharmacology, fundamentals of client care, and clinical procedures.

-Register with your provincial regulatory authority (e.g., CLPNA, BCCNM, CLPNNS, SALPN) and maintain ongoing competence through continuing education and professional development
+Step 6: Register with your provincial regulatory authority (e.g., CLPNA, BCCNM, CLPNNS, SALPN) and maintain ongoing competence through continuing education and professional development

 Following these steps provides a solid pathway for success in the nursing profession.